 This connection may not drive an immediate sale.
 But, customers remember it when they’re next ready to buy.
 Those positive brand associations stick, and help create brand loyalty.

 Of course, it’s hard to predict when that next sale will be.
 Or, what the value of the association is.
 This is brand equity.
-But it doesn’t show up in your profit and loss.
+And it doesn’t show up in your profit and loss.

 The balance of short and long-term advertising